josevargasgalan/Distribuited-Volunteers-Community/libs/ui/idatis/README.md

-# ui-idatis-ui
+# ui-idatis

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test idatis-ui` to execute the unit tests.
+Run `nx test ui-idatis` to execute the unit tests.